DigitalFuturesOCADU/df-pong/STRATEGY_1_IMPLEMENTATION.md

 ```

 This ensures:
-- Only devices starting with "DFPONG-" appear in the picker
+- Only devices advertising the correct service UUID appear in the picker
-- Devices must advertise the correct service UUID
+- Both new and previously paired devices will appear
-- Reduces clutter in crowded BLE environments
+- Reduces clutter by filtering out non-DF Pong BLE devices

+**Important Note:** Web Bluetooth has a quirk where:
+- **Unpaired devices** show their custom name (e.g., "DFPONG-001")
+- **Previously paired devices** may show generic names (e.g., "Arduino-Paired")
+- This is browser behavior and cannot be changed
+- The service UUID filter ensures only DF Pong controllers appear regardless of name
+- Users should select their previously paired device when reconnecting

 ### ArduinoBLE Configuration